Seguridad y control de accesos

 use Symfony\Component\HttpFoundation\Response;

-class LoginController extends AbstractController
+final class LoginController extends AbstractController

 {

-#[Route('/login', name: 'login')]
+#[Route('/login', name: 'app_login')]

 public function index(AuthenticationUtils $authenticationUtils): Response